-At Rackspace::Solve New York on September 18, SumAll will discuss how it uses ObjectRocket and Rackspace to solve the challenges of big data and scale.
-Here’s a sneak peek from SumAll and registration information for Rackspace::Solve New York.
+At Rackspace::Solve New York on September 18, Docker will present on the future of applications.
+Here’s a sneak peek from Docker and registration information for Rackspace::Solve New York.

 Commando.io is a Rackspace Startup Program member using the Rackspace Managed Cloud to build a tool to simplify server management.

 Our Rackspace Digital application specialists put together four reference architectures that optimize the right mix of price, performance and control for most businesses to help you make the most out of your ecommerce platform.